 Once a problem has been identified and the patient is interested in partaking in care precise imaging is taken to determine the exact direction and magnitude of misalignment.
 In the Blair Upper Cervical analysis system, the doctor is trained to view the joint surfaces and how they fit.

 Each joint in the body is a mirror image of the other and therefore if it is “out of alignment” then you can view it by looking at an image of the joints, in this case between the head and neck.
-Cone beam computerized tomography (CBCT) or digital x-ray are used to view the joints of the neck.
+Cone-beam computerized tomography (CBCT) or digital x-ray is used to view the joints of the neck.

 Neck and Ear Pain- A Common Story